 (Foodborne Disease; Foodborne Infection)

-Food poisoning is a disease that is carried or transmitted to humans by contaminated foods or beverages.
+Food poisoning is a disease that happens after consuming contaminated foods or drinks.

 Copyright © Nucleus Medical Media, Inc.